sonic-pi-net/sonic-pi/README.md

 ## The Live Coding Music Synth for Everyone.

-Sonic Pi is a *new kind of musical instrument*.
-Instead of strumming strings or whacking things with sticks - you write code - **live**.
+Sonic Pi is a *new musical instrument*.
+It allows you to create music by writing code.

-Sonic Pi has been designed with the aim to find a harmonious balance between three core principles:
+Sonic Pi aims at finding a harmonious balance between three core principles:

-* **Simple** enough for the 10 year old within you
+* **Simple** enough so that a 10 year old may have fun with it
-* **Joyful** enough for you to lose yourself through play
+* **Joyful** enough for optimal flow
-* **Powerful** enough for your own expressions
+* **Powerful** enough for you to find your unique voice

-Sonic Pi is a complete open source programming environment originally designed to explore and *teach programming concepts* within schools through the process of creating *new sounds*.
+Sonic Pi is an open source environment designed to *teach programming concepts* in schools by allowing kids to create *new sounds*.

-In addition to being an engaging education resource it has evolved into an *extremely powerful* and performance-ready *live coding instrument* suitable for professional artists and DJs.
+In addition to be an education resource it has evolved into a *powerful* and performance-ready *live coding instrument* suitable for people in the Algorave scene (https://en.wikipedia.org/wiki/Algorave).

-Whilst Education is a core focus it now sits at the intersection between three core domains:
+Sonic Pi now sits at the intersection between three core domains:

-* **Art** - providing the means to express yourself and ask new questions of music and notation
+* **Art** - providing means to self expression and and finding new ways of music and notation
-* **Technology** - exploring questions related to liveness, time and concurrency in programming languages
+* **Technology** - exploring liveness, time and concurrency in programming languages
-* **Education**  - demonstrating that open play rather than rigid structures increases motivation and engagement in the classroom
+* **Education**  - demonstrating that open play increases motivation the classroom

 Again, finding a balance working to the best benefits of all these domains is the objective.